Royals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have lost all five of the games they have been listed as the moneyline favorite this season.
+- The Royals have been the moneyline favorite a total of six times this season, and they've lost all of those games.

-- Kansas City has played as moneyline favorites of -125 or shorter in only two games this season, which it lost both.
+- Kansas City has a record of 1-6 when it has played as moneyline favorites with odds of -110 or shorter (14.3% winning percentage).

-- Kansas City has played in 51 games with set over/under, and have combined with opponents to go over the total 23 times (23-26-2).
+- Kansas City has played in 52 games with over/under set, and have combined with opponents to go over the total 24 times (24-26-2).

-- The Royals have put together a 2-1-0 record against the spread this season (covering 66.7% of the time).
+- The Royals have a 2-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.